Top Staging Tips for Better Short-Term Rental Photography

 • Throw blanket draped with purpose — avoid messy folds.

-• One or two pillows max; fluff them properly.
+• Just a few pillows (1-3); fluff them properly.

 • Coffee table: rule of three — candle, plant/greenery, book.